nerwuuus/portfolio-projects/README.md

 This repository, Excel_reports, contains a collection of Excel files created during my tenure as a PMO Specialist.
 These tools were developed to support project tracking, reporting, and data visualization, ensuring accurate and timely information for stakeholders.

+**Project manager names, project descriptions, and project names have been anonymized to protect sensitive information.**

 The repository includes Excel reports with:
 - Macros: Automated scripts to perform repetitive tasks efficiently.